Archive product

 Description

 Turkey, a bridge between continents, a meeting point of East and West, has witnessed many golden ages of art throughout the centuries.
-Today, it once again is home to a vibrant contemporary art scene.
-Internationally renowned artists such as Kutlu?
+Today, it once again is home to an incredibly vibrant contemporary art scene.
+Internationally acclaimed artists such as Kutlu?
 Ataman and Hussein Chalayan continually push boundaries, while others like Hale Tenger, Taner Ceylan, Irfan Önürmen, Banu Cenneto?
 Lu, Ahmet Ögüt, Canan Tolon, Ömer Ali Kazma, Haluk Akakçe, and Ramazan Bayrako?
-Lu produce breathtaking beauty, political insight, and profound conceptual depth.
+Lu produce breathtaking beauty, political prowess, and deep conceptual richness.
 However, they are only the tip of the iceberg.

-Following groundbreaking books on contemporary art in Iran and the Arab world, Unleashed presents an almost exhaustive selection of the most exciting and challenging contemporary art from Turkey, including works by both renowned artists such as Sarkis and Gülsün Karamustafa, as well as emerging and upcoming artists.
-Offering over 950 high-quality illustrations, in-depth interviews, detailed profiles of more than 100 artists, and four thought-provoking essays by leading scholars and curators, Unleashed is an essential guide to one of the most promising and award-winning art scenes in the world.
+Following groundbreaking books on contemporary art in Iran and the Arab world, Unleashed presents an almost comprehensive selection of the most exciting and challenging contemporary art from Turkey, including works by both renowned artists such as Sarkis and Gülsün Karamustafa, as well as newer and emerging artists.
+Offering over 950 high-quality illustrations, as well as insightful interviews, detailed profiles of over 100 artists, and four thought-provoking essays by leading scholars and curators, Unleashed is an essential guide to one of the most promising and award-winning art scenes in the world.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and cutting-edge research accessible to a broad audience.
-To reflect their international perspective, the company's name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and research accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-run company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles published.
-They publish high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent, family-run company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company's strong conviction from the very beginning regarding the durability of their books remained in print until 1971.
-The first year of publication also saw the release of *Beyond My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+Of the ten titles published on the first Thames & Hudson list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
+The company's strong conviction from the very beginning regarding the longevity of books remained in print until 1971.
+The first year of publication also saw the release of *Out of My Later Years* by Albert Einstein, an early indicator of the program's extensive scope.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufactory remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.
 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized formats and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “splattered with paint copies” in every art school across the country.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies in every art school in the country.”

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glynn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles have been published in this series over 34 years.
-The large-format series *Great Civilizations*, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format series *Great Civilizations*, launched in 1961, featured contributions from such esteemed scholars as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.